 Dorothy E. Mosby is the author of Place, Language, and Identity in Afro-Costa Rican Literature (University of Missouri Press, 2003), which explores contemporary black writing from Costa Rica.
 Mosby has taught Afra-Hispanic Literature: Black Women's Writing from the Spanish-Speaking World (a January Term intensive, taught in English); Introduction to Latin American Literature I; and Colonial and Nineteenth-Century Latin American Literature.

 Nieves Romero-Díazes main area of research is gender and race in Early Modern Spain.
 She has authored and edited/co-edited 4 books and more than 30 articles, reviews, and book chapters.
 Making historical and critical connections between the past and the present, her courses include Black Spain, Spain and Islam, and Gender Violence in Spain.
 She has received numerous (inter)national grants and awards and has presented her research at conferences, invited lectures, and symposiums in England, France, Germany, Mexico, Portugal, Spain and the US.

-Vanessa Rosa is a Mount Holyoke Fellow and Visiting Lecturer in Latina Studies.
+Vanessa Rosa is an assistant professor in Latina/o Studies.
 Her research interests include the study of race and ethnicity, citizenship and national identities, and social stratification in cities.
 Rosa is currently completing a book manuscript titled Between Gentrification and Revitalization: Rethinking Urban Diversity, Participation, and Surveillance.

 Debra Morrissey is the Academic Department Coordinator for the Spanish, Latina/o and Latin American Studies Department and the Romance Languages and Cultures Program.
 She is in charge of the daily operations of the departments, organizes department events, monitors department budgets, puts together course schedules, and prepares on-line catalog copy.